helospark/tactview/readme.md

 After install you can find Tactview either in your OS's program menu and under /opt/tactview/

+For best performance on Intel iGPU, also install

+    sudo apt-get install intel-media-va-driver-non-free

+So hardware accelerated decode and encode is available.

 ## Development

 See [setting up development environment](docs/getting-started/development-environment.md)